 - Poor academic performance

 When someone abuses alcohol, they’re more likely to make poor choices.
 These choices can include everything from getting behind the wheel to having unprotected sex.
-Not only are these consequences dangerous, but some can also be life-threatening.
+Not only are these consequences dangerous, but some can also be life-threatening to yourself or others.

-Concerned parents should get their teens or young adults into substance abuse programs before the problem becomes any worse.
+Concerned parents should get their teens or young adults into an alcohol addiction treatment program before the problem becomes any worse.

 Treatment for Teens and Young Adults